scc-digitalhub/digitalhub-serverless/README.md

 [![license](https://img.shields.io/badge/license-Apache%202.0-blue)](https://github.com/scc-digitalhub/digitalhub-core/LICENSE) ![GitHub Release](https://img.shields.io/github/v/release/scc-digitalhub/digitalhub-serverless)
 ![Status](https://img.shields.io/badge/status-stable-gold)

 Nuclio "Serverless"-based framework for Job/serverless executions compatible with DH Core.
-The product is a set of python images that can be used to run serverless jobs in a Kubernetes cluster.
+The product is a set of python images that can be used to run
+- serverless jobs in a Kubernetes cluster.
+- functions as APIs in a Kubernetes cluster
+- traffic processing tasks as extensions (``ext_proc``) to Envoy proxy as a service sidecar or standalone.

 ## Development